daronphang/programming-resources/architectures/distributed-systems/communication/gossip-protocol.md

 The gossip protocol is a **decentralized peer-to-peer communication** technique to transmit messages in a large distributed system.

+Gossip protocol can be used to keep nodes consistent only if:

+- Operations are commutative
+- Serializability is not needed

 Use cases include:

 - Failure detection